Jim van Fessem

-Jim van Fessem (born 7 August 1975) is a Dutch former professional footballer who played as a goalkeeper.
+Jim van Fessem (born 7 August 1975) is a Dutch retired footballer who played as a goalkeeper.

 Club career

 Van Fessem was born in Tilburg.
 He played for Willem II, Vitesse Arnhem, ADO Den Haag, De Graafschap and NAC in the Eredivisie.

 International career

 He represented the Netherlands at the 1995 FIFA World Youth Championship and earned 17 caps for the Netherlands U21 national team.

+Post-playing career

+After retiring as a player, van Fessem was goalkeeper coach at the Willem II academy and head coach of Tilburg amateur club TSV Gudok from 2023 to 2025.